Housing and Residence Life

 Stipend for family

-- For each full month (with a three-day grace period) that a student lives with a family, the family receives a stipend meant to cover food and expenses only.
-The monthly stipend amount is $660 for Snohomish County residents and $705 for King County residents.
+- For each night that a student lives with a family, the family receives a stipend meant to cover food and expenses only.
+The nightly stipend amount is $23.50/night.
 The stipend is not intended for rent.

 - Stipends are mailed the first couple of weeks after a student arrives.
 Monthly stipends are mailed the first business week of the month.